 Clinical Consultation for Therapists: Neurodivergent-Affirming OCD & Anxiety Support

 You're already doing meaningful work with your clients.
-But sometimes a case gets complicated in ways that your training didn't quite prepare you for — especially when OCD, autism, and ADHD are all showing up in the same room at the same time.
+But sometimes a case gets complicated in ways that your training didn't quite prepare you for or you need a sounding board with expertise.
+When OCD, autism, and ADHD co-occur, clarity can be difficult to come by.

 Fee: $170 for 55 mins